awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-model-deployment-sagemaker/README.md

 When you build systems on AWS infrastructure, security responsibilities are shared between you and AWS.
 This [shared responsibility](http://aws.amazon.com/compliance/shared-responsibility-model/) model reduces your operational burden because AWS operates, manages, and controls the components including the host operating system, virtualization layer, and physical security of the facilities in which the services operate.
 For more information about AWS security, visit [AWS Cloud Security](http://aws.amazon.com/security/).

 > **Warning**
-> This construct allows you to interact with models from third party providers.
+> This construct allows you to interact with models from third party providers that you can choose to use that AWS does not own or otherwise have any control over.
 Your use of the third-party Generative AI models is governed by the terms provided to you by the third-party GAI model providers when you acquired your license to use them (for example, their terms of service, license agreement, acceptable use policy, and privacy policy).
 >
 >You are responsible for ensuring that your use of the third-party GAI models comply with the terms governing them, and any laws, rules, regulations, policies, or standards that apply to you.
 >